cs0320-s24/mock-fsosa-tlaserso/README.md

 Write handler for search that uses the loaded file path and outputs User story 5:
 Copy log in button. (done)
+User Story 6:
+use the interface to make it so that commands can be added user story 7: comment code and have a clear readme.